12 August 2016

 Enquire before negotiating!

 As you can see, there are plenty of possibilities to negotiate your wage package.
 What matters is that you are well informed before starting negotiations, which avoids missing major benefits.
-To help you with your enquiries, go to the wage barometer website*.
+To help you with your enquiries, go to the wage barometer website (FR)*.
 There you will see how much someone in the same position as you earns, which fringe benefits you can obtain, how your wages will evolve over time, etc.